 How do I find out when nominations open?

 Please read your rulebook carefully.
 The rules will normally provide time frames, dates or information on when the nominations open.
-Timeframes may be impacted by many factors, such as when the last election occurred, term of office, length of ballot, length of nominations and when the roll closes.
-If you are uncertain, please contact us for advice at email@example.com.
+Timeframes may be impacted by many factors, such as when the last election occurred, terms of office, duration of the ballot,timelines for the opening and closing of nominations and closing of the roll of voters.
+If you are uncertain, please contact us for advice at firstname.lastname@example.org

-For casual vacancies and insufficient nominations elections, rules might provide time frames for opening nominations.
+For casual vacancies and insufficient nominations elections, rules might provide time frames for the opening and closing of nominations.
 If they do you must comply with those time frames.
-However rules will usually be silent regarding time frames for casual and insufficient nominations elections.
+However rules are often silent regarding time frames for casual and insufficient nominations elections.
 In these instances, prescribed information should be lodged as soon as possible and the dates described as 'to be determined by the Returning Officer'.

 What do I put if our rules do not state the date & times nominations open and close?